obaraelijah/perfer/benches/README.md

 ```

 This will generate a `fib-c.csv` file containing benchmark results with two columns: "Run" and "Time", up to 20 iterations.

+## Plotting

+To visualize the benchmark results, you can use the CSV files generated from running the scripts and move them into the [`dataset`](../plots/dataset) directory within the [`plots`](../plots) directory.
+Once the CSV files are in place, you can utilize libraries such as [Matplotlib](https://matplotlib.org/) or [Plotters](https://docs.rs/plotters/latest/plotters/) to create plots.